Hernas/searchWay/README.md

-searchWay
+Search Way
 =========

-Search way - algorithm to search the fastest way on 2d-map Written for php or javascript.
+Algorithm to search the fastest way on 2d-map written for php or javascript.

+Example of usage is in example.html (for javascript) and in example.php (for php).

+Feel free to use and improve!

+Contact: contact@hern.as